Horadmard/Sudoku/README.md

 ## Algorithm:

-phase 1 we navigate the Sudoku table and by table i mean the matrix we produced befor. consider every blank part as a row or list of nodes in decision tree, where each node has 3 parts -> Value, Position and its Childs.
+Phase 1 we navigate the Sudoku table and by table i mean the matrix we produced befor. consider every blank part as a row or list of nodes in decision tree, where each node has 3 parts -> Value, Position and its Childs.

-Then we make the tree completely set.
+Then we make the tree completely set and start to navigate it with DFS method, to find the right answer. each branch who reach to a leaf or had right amount of nodes is the answer.